Aelrach/TELLAM/README.md

 Nice step-by-step tutorial on how to get miniconda up and running from the command line : https://medium.com/@rajiitmandi21/installing-miniconda-and-setting-up-conda-environments-on-linux-0c114e76a324

 ### 3. Verify that you have these auxilliary files
-Before using TELLAM, make sure you have these 3 things : a **locus-level annotation file** of transposable elements insertions in the genome of interest, a **BED file** containing **all exons** of the genome and finally, a **FASTA file** containing **consensus sequences** for each element you wish to analyze.
+Before using TELLAM, make sure you have these 2 things : a **locus-level annotation file** of transposable elements insertions in the genome of interest and a **FASTA file** containing **consensus sequences** for each element you wish to analyze.
 - If you are analyzing human or mouse samples, we recommend that you download the locus-level annotation file provided by the **TElocal team at (https://www.mghlab.org/software/telocal)**
-- You can obtain the BED file of exons by using **USCS's Table Browser**
 - The **FASTA file with consensus sequences is provided within TELLAM**.
 It was downloaded from UCSC's Database. **You can provide your own.**

-You're all set to start using TELLAM !

 # Usage
 Usage: